Fitbit Review 2025

 Pro Tip: If you’re in the market but price-sensitive, some models go on sale bundled with a limited-time Fitbit Premium subscription that usually costs $10 per month or $80 per year.

-Below is a closer look at some of Fitbit’s popular product and services lineup, so you can decide which device is right for you and your goals.
+Below is a closer look at some of Fitbit’s popular products and services, so you can decide which device is right for you and your goals.

 Fitbit Smartwatches